blu3humm1ngb1rd/blu3humm1ngb1rd.github.io/_posts/2020-07-10-my_first_fun_gem.markdown

 ### How to use these?

 As with any gem, these need to be downloaded.
-These are great "starter" gems becuase they are relatively similar in what they accomplish and how to implement them into your program.
+These are great "starter" gems because they are relatively similar in what they accomplish and how to implement them into your program.

 ```
 gem install 'name of gem'